ganeshkbhat/fastprimenumbers/javascript/README.md

 # Fast Prime Calculations

-Fastest Prime Number Calculation (checks) logic and `This probably is the BEST solution in the internet as of today 11th March 2022`
+Fastest Prime Number Calculation (checks) logic

+`This probably is the BEST solution in the internet as of today 11th March 2022`

 This same code can be applied in any languages like `Python`, `Go` Lang, `Java`, `PHP`, `Node.js`, `Javascript`, `C`, `C++`, `.NET`, `Rust`, etc with the same logic and have performance benefits.
 It is pretty fast based on the number of iterations needed.
 Performance time checks were not consistent across languages (in my local system - to be direct about wordings).
 I have not seen this implemented before and has been indigenously done.
 Feedback and usage is welcome.